Before & After: This DIY Playhouse Gets the Most Incredible “Vampirina” Makeover for Halloween

 Rebecca Reed, her husband, and daughter Vegas-Jack, age 5, live on the south coast of Australia with their two dogs, a hairless cat, and two silkie chickens.
 The area is famous for its beaches and outdoor camping.
 “It’s a hot spot for the holidays,” she says.
 All the more reason to deck out absolutely every part of the home — including the Cubby playhouse out back (can you guess how much we love the playhouse’s nickname?).

-To break up the monotony of the days at home, the family decided to go camping in their backyard, which inspired Rebecca to DIY their playhouse accordingly, using their favorite Disney themes.
+To break up the monotony of the days at home during the pandemic, the family decided to go camping in their backyard, which inspired Rebecca to DIY their playhouse accordingly, using their favorite Disney themes.
 “It’s important to keep the magic alive,” Rebecca insists, “especially during a pandemic.”
 Since Disney and Pixar products are hard to find in Australia, Rebecca had to rely on her own DIY skills to bring the themes alive.
 And, as the kids say, she understood the assignment.

 For the “Up” themed playhouse, the family pretended they were wilderness explorers.
 Rebecca added helium balloons, homemade signage, and even a tiny Kevin bird.
 The rainbow tones make this playhouse a bright and inspiring spot to play — and of course, Vegas-Jack looks forward to her mother’s new designs every holiday.